 As the Trust is run by a small number of staff, unfortunately it is not possible for us to provide formal feedback about unsuccessful applications

-The Ross Trust’s educational equity funding priority is focussed on supporting the improvement of educational outcomes for vulnerable students so that they can complete secondary school.
+The Ross Trust’s educational equity funding priority is focused on supporting the improvement of educational outcomes for vulnerable students so that they can complete secondary school.
 Please read the Ross Trust Educational Equity Granting Guidelines for more details.

 The Ross Trust’s biodiversity conservation funding priority is focussed on protecting, conserving and restoring the variety of living, native flora and fauna within Victoria’s natural environments across land, rivers, wetlands, coasts and oceans.
 Please read the Ross Trust Biodiversity Conservation Granting Guidelines for more details.